Extending OX Group's AI leadership to the front line: 24/7 automated service for every region.

 Week 9Live calls on one test number.
 Monitored by Liza and NxtLayr.
 Performance dashboards spun up.

-Full AU cutover + handover
+Full ANZ cutover + handover

 What happens next